sbaik97/Mission-to-Mars-Web_Scrpting/README.md

 #### Scrape Mars Data: The News

 * Scrape data from the NASA Mars News Site and collect the latest News Title and Paragraph Text
- - Visit the mars nasa news site, url = 'https://mars.nasa.gov/news/'
+ - Visit the mars NSAS news site, url = 'https://mars.nasa.gov/news/'
  - Set up the HTML parser:
  - Find and assign the title and summary text to variables
  - Scrap website title and text.

 #### Scrape Mars Data: Featured Image

-* Visit the URL for the JPL Featured Space Image
+* Visit the URL for the JPL Featured Space Image,  url = 'https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars'
 * Use Splinter to navigate the site and find the image URL for the current Featured Mars Image and assign the URL string to a variable called `featured_image_url`
 * Make sure to find the image URL to the full size `.jpg` image
 * Make sure to save a complete URL string for this image

 #### Scrape Mars Data: Mars Facts

-* Visit the Mars Facts webpage and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+* Visit the Mars Facts webpage, url = 'https://space-facts.com/mars/'
+* Scrape the table containing facts about the planet including Diameter, Mass, etc.
 * Use Pandas to convert the data to a HTML table string